Ravilochan/OCR/README.md

 •EJS

 EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
 No religiousness about how to organize things.
-No reinvention of iteration and control-flow.
+No reinvention of iteration and control flow.
 It's just plain JavaScript.
 Open-Source: <https://github.com/mde/ejs.git>

 • Bootstrap

 Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
-It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.
+It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
 Get-Code: <https://github.com/twbs/bootstrap.git>

 • PopperJS

-Popper.js is a positioning engine; its purpose is to calculate the position of UMD - Universal Module Definition PopperJS library used to position poppers in web applications.
+Popper.js is a positioning engine; its purpose is to calculate the position of UMD - Universal Module Definition PopperJS library is used to position poppers in web applications.
-A popper is an element on the screen which "pops out" from the natural flow of your application.
+A popper is an element on the screen that "pops out" from the natural flow of your application.
 Common examples of poppers are tooltips, popovers, and drop-downs.
 Source-Code: <https://github.com/FezVrasta/popper.js.git>

 • JQuery